varnish/vcs2csv/README.md

 vcs -O 127.0.0.1:6556
 ```

-Buckets will be written to ``/var/lib/vcs2csv/YYYY-MM-DD-Key.csv.gz``.
-The *Key* will be url encoded.
+Buckets will be written to ``/var/lib/vcs2csv/YYYY-MM-DD-key.csv.gz``.
+The *key* will be url encoded.